rzc0d3r/Lost-Alpha-DC-Data/README.md

 ```
 > Reducing the numbers in these lines of code help reduce the very large camera swings during a sprint.
 >
-> This file will need to be moved to %Lost Alpha DC installed folder%/gamedata/config/misc
+> This file will need to be moved to Lost Alpha DC installed folder/gamedata/config/misc